kailash-a/SG/README.md

   -then writing @Controllers, @Services, @Repository and wiring all of them with Autowiring. and Using spring DI as per requirement.

-  -Time Based greeting and Total user Count is also displayed in Home Page
+  -Time Based greeting and Total user Count is also displayed in Home Page.

+  -Converting Ethnic Group from Int to String.

+  -Convertin weight from gms to Kg,s.

 ##### Importing DB values from CSV